MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Pdf.md

 ### Handling multi-line rows

-In cases where multi-line rows are not properly identified, you may be able to clean up the data using UI operations or custom M code.
+In cases where multi-line rows aren't properly identified, you might be able to clean up the data using UI operations or custom M code.
 For example, you could copy misaligned data to adjacent rows using [Table.FillDown](/powerquery-m/table-filldown), or group and combine adjacent rows using [Table.Group](/powerquery-m/table-group).